0Ekho/x88-moe/setup.md

 # chmod 660 /var/log/x88-moe.log
 ```

-Note: permissions for program files should be `640 webmin :www-data`,
+Note: permissions for program files should be `640 webmin www-data`,
-only data files should have g+w
+only data files should have `g+w`

 setup uwsgi (systemd, bleh)
 // TODO: